Octal game: Kayles

+Dawson's Chess

-Dawson's ChessDawson's Chess is a game arising from a chess puzzle posed by Thomas Rayner Dawson in Caissa's Wild Roses, 1938.
+Dawson's Chess is a game arising from a chess puzzle posed by Thomas Rayner Dawson in Caissa's Wild Roses, 1938.
 The puzzle was posed as involving opposed rows of pawns separated by a single rank.
 Although the puzzle is not posed as an impartial game, the assumption that captures are mandatory implies that a player's moving in any file results only in the removal of that file and its neighbors (if any) from further consideration, with the opposite player to move.
 Modeling this as a heap of n tokens, a player may remove an entire heap of one, two, or three tokens, may reduce any heap by two or three tokens, or may split a heap into two parts after removing three tokens.
 Dawson's Chess is thus represented by the octal code 0.137.

 Dawson's Kayles

 In the game 0.07, called Dawson's Kayles, a move is to remove exactly two tokens from a heap and to distribute the remainder into zero, one, or two heaps.
-Dawson's Kayles is named for its (non-obvious) similarity to Dawson's Chess, in that Dawson's Kayles heap of n+1 tokens acts exactly like a Dawson's Chess heap of n tokens.
+Dawson's Kayles is named for its (non-obvious) similarity to Dawson's Chess, in that a Dawson's Kayles heap of n+1 tokens acts exactly like a Dawson's Chess heap of n tokens.
 Dawson's Kayles is said to be a first cousin of Dawson's Chess.